mainmatter/ember-classy-computed/README.md

 ## Installation

-`ember install ember-classy-computeds`
+`ember install ember-classy-computed`

 ## License

-ember-classy-computeds is developed by and &copy;
+ember-classy-computed is developed by and &copy;
 [simplabs GmbH](http://simplabs.com) and contributors.
 It is released under the [MIT License](LICENSE).